mnapoli/sqlite-s3/README.md

 The S3 bucket must exist, but **the SQLite database file will automatically be created** if it doesn't.

-The database will be uploaded back to S3 when the `$db` instead is destroyed (i.e. when the PDO connection is closed).
+The database will be uploaded back to S3 when the `$db` instance is destroyed (i.e. when the PDO connection is closed).

 ### Configuration